coolhaircut/hermetica/README.md

 (And) after that an outcry inarticulate came forth from it, as though it were a Voice of Fire.

-[//]: # (5.)
-(Thereon) out of the Light (...) a Holy Logos descended on that Nature.
+[](#5)(Thereon) out of the Light (...) a Holy Logos descended on that Nature.
 And upwards to the height from the Moist Nature leaped forth pure Fire; light was it, swift and active too.

 The Air, too, being light, followed after the Fire; from out of the Earth-and-Water rising up to Fire so that it seemed to hang therefrom.

 But Earth-and-Water stayed so mingled with each other, that Earth from Water no one could discern.
 Yet were they moved to hear by reason of the Logos pervading them.

-[//]: # (6.)
-Then saith to me Man-Shepherd: Didst understand this Vision what it means?
+[](#6)Then saith to me Man-Shepherd: Didst understand this Vision what it means?

 Nay; that shall I know, said I.